 - Performs all other duties as assigned.

 Graduation from an accredited law school.
 Must be licensed to practice law in the State of Texas or licensed in another state and able to secure licensure in Texas as soon as practicable.
+Minimum of 2 years' experience in working with the Texas Public Information Act or equivalent law.
 Must be able to research, analyze and solve legal problems and to interpret laws and regulations.
 Must be able to communicate effectively and maintain effective working relationships within and outside the agency.
 Must be familiar with applicable software such as Microsoft Office Suite, LexisNexis and Westlaw.

 - Knowledge of the Texas Public Information Act

 - Ability to research legal issues and communicate effectively both orally and in writing.